FreeAndFair/ColoradoRLA/docs/glossary.md

 county.

-* **ballot manifest** - A document that describes how ballots are organized and stored, and relates a CVR (defined below) to the physical location in which the original marked ballot is stored.
-The ballot manifest should show, in human-readable format, the physical location of a ballot to allow a county worker to efficiently find the specific ballot represented by a given CVR.
-A ballot manifest will contain the following information: county ID, tabulator ID, batch ID, (Shown in Appendix 2.) number of ballots in each batch, and the storage location where the batch is secured following tabulation.
-A sample ballot manifest is attached as Appendix 2.
+* **ballot manifest** - A document that describes how ballots are organized and stored, and relates a Cast Vote Record to the physical location in which the original marked ballot is stored.
+The ballot manifest specifies the physical location of a ballot to allow staff to find the specific ballot represented by a given CVR.
+A ballot manifest will contain the following information: county ID, tabulator ID, batch ID, the number of ballots in each batch, and the storage location where the batch is secured following tabulation.
+A sample ballot manifest is provided at `test/manifest-dq.csv`.

 * **cast vote records (CVR)** - Electronic records created during scanning of paper ballots indicating how the voting system interpreted